SimoneMarconi/SportRadar-Assignment/README.md

 The frontend is built with **TypeScript** and **React**, providing a responsive and interactive user interface.
 This setup ensures fast rendering and a smooth user experience.

+## Extra additions
+- **Leaderboard** to keep track of state of wins and loss among teams.
+- Simple **caching** in the backend to minimize database queries.
+- Frontend implemented in **React**.
+- Testing environment with **Pytest**.

 ## Assumptions
-- Leaderboard Points System: Each team receives 1 point for a win or a draw, and 0 points for a loss.
+- **Leaderboard Points System**: Each team receives 1 point for a win or a draw, and 0 points for a loss.
 This point system applies equally to all sports within the application.
-- Match Creation Requirements: When inserting a new match, the provided team names and location must already exist in the database, the match must be played in a future time and the teams must play the same sport.
+- **Match Creation Requirements**: When inserting a new match, the provided team names and location must already exist in the database, the match must be played in a future time and the teams must play the same sport.
-- Database Dimension: The database is assumed to be relatively small.
+- **Database Dimension**: The database is assumed to be relatively small.
 If it were larger (for example, containing thousands of entries) the issue could be addressed by limiting the number of elements retrieved per query and implementing pagination on the frontend, displaying the data across multiple pages according to the total number of entries in the database.

 ## Getting Started